Estimated reading time: 65 minutes

 Using geothermal heat systems is a great way to save money while still maintaining a comfortable temperature in your home or office throughout the year.
 A ground-source heat pump (GHP) harnesses energy from underground during the winter to provide a warm air source for the colder months.

 Organizations such as Geo Exchange advocate for more use of geothermal systems due to their cost-effectiveness and environmental friendliness.
-In many places, outdoor temperatures can change drastically from season-to-season, but thanks to geothermal systems, dealing with these extreme variations has become easier.
+In many places, outdoor temperatures can change drastically from season to season, but dealing with these extreme variations has become easier thanks to geothermal systems.
 The temperature below the ground remains stable, making it ideal for regions with mild climates – where GHPs can cycle these naturally warmer underground airs upward to be used as a heating source during wintertime.
 Geothermal pumps are a great way to start saving on energy costs and reduce your reliance on traditional heating oil and gas heating systems.

 Air Source Heat Pump